kylewelsby/thriva-code-challenge/NOTES.md

 I fixed this bug by listening to keypresses and re-evaluating the validation status of the component.

 I also taken the liberty to remove Moment.js from this component, simply because there's no need for it as the validation and date code can be written in vanilla JavaScript.

+## 2020-08-25 10:15:00

+Added feature to components to ensure the component is loaded with stored data if available when navigating backwards.